brunagirvent/Android/KiFall/Readme.txt

 KiFall: Fall Detection System Using an Android Phone and the Kinect Sensor

+*The app is in Testing and Debugging Phase.
+Currently working on the interface and app design.

 The fall detection system consists on:
 1. The Android detect if a fall has taken place.
 The detection algorithm is based on the acceleration and orientation sensor values
 2. If the fall is detected, the Android connects to the Kinect through a TCP server.